Leesburg Army Air Field: History

-The airfield was constructed in 1942 and was commissioned in January 1943 as Leesburg Army Airfield (AAF).
+Construction began on the airport on November 24, 1941 as a Works Progress Administration (WPA) project.
+The airfield was commissioned in January 1943 as Leesburg Army Airfield (AAF).
 It was used as a United States Army Air Forces training airfield by the Army Air Force School of Applied Tactics at Orlando Army Air Base.
 Leesburg was a sub-base of Alachua AAF with the 322d Service Squadron performed third echelon maintenance and supply for the operational units assigned to the station.

 The 313th Fighter Squadron was assigned to the airfield from 5 January-17 November 1943 training students with the P-40 Warhawk, with the 1158th School Squadron providing instruction in twin-engine fighter aircraft (predominantly the P-38 Lightning).
 Leesburg was also a repair depot with several aircraft supply and ground maintenance units.
 On 1 May 1944, the 910th Army Air Forces Base Unit (Fighter, Two Engine), took over the mission of the 313th Fighter Squadron, section "F" assuming the operations of the 1158th School Squadron.